 Obligation

-Traces how liability and debt arise within commercial and statutory systems, how secured interests are established and administered, how instruments are recorded, and how enforcement proceeds through structured legal channels.
+Traces how liability and debt arise within commercial and statutory systems, how secured interests are established and administered, and how enforcement proceeds through structured legal channels.

 Court Basics